ilyas-sek/Intelligent-TicTacToe/README.md

 - Graphical user interface (GUI) using Tkinter.
 - Two-player mode and a single-player mode against an AI with an optimal strategy.
-- Optimal move suggestions for the AI based on precomputed strategies.
+- Optimal move suggestions for the AI based on strategies trained using dynamic programming, Monte Carlo, or temporal difference methods.

 ## Requirements